 Image: Keep Dancing, Anna Sreenan

-Surgery may be your first treatment, Usually a few nodes in your lymph system are removed for analysis to see if the cancer has spread outside of the tumour.
+Surgery may be your first treatment.
+Usually a few nodes in your lymph system are removed for analysis to see if the cancer has spread outside of the tumour.
 This is called sentinel lymph node biopsy.
-This is done to prevent the removal of all of your lymph nodes that can cause future health complications.
+This is done to prevent the removal of all of your lymph nodes which can cause future health complications.

 Surgery can be a lumpectomy, which removes the lump and keeps as much of the breast as possible, or a mastectomy.
 A mastectomy removes all the breast tissue.
-Sometimes all of the skin is removed too and a straight scar is left where the skin is sewn back up, or you can have a skin sparing mastectomy where the skin is saved for reconstruction such as an implant or other type of reconstruction.
+Sometimes all of the skin is removed too and a straight scar is left where the skin is sewn back up.
+Alternatively, you can have a skin sparing mastectomy where the skin is saved for reconstruction such as with an implant or by using muscle or fat from different parts of your body.

 You can find out information about how to prepare for a mastectomy here, from NHS UK.
 You might want to see some photos of after a mastectomy

 You may be offered reconstruction after mastectomy, this is when either your own body fat will be used to make a new breast, or a synthetic implant is used.
 The choice will be made between you and your plastic surgeon.
-You may decide to ‘go flat’ or use a prosthetic, which is a breast shaped imitation breast which you pop into a pocket [HC2] inside your bra.
-There is a lot to consider before deciding on reconstruction, but your plastic surgeon will guide you through it.
+You may decide to ‘go flat’ and not use any form of prosthetic.
+A prosthetic is an artificial breast that you can pop into a pocket inside your bra.
+There is a lot to consider before deciding on reconstruction, but your surgeon will guide you through it.

 After surgery you will be offered more treatments